zanelul/YouTube-Upload-Bot/README.md

 ## Installation
 1. First clone or download the repo
 2. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.
-3. Type `cd` (make sure you add the space after the cd or else I will call you a monkey)
+3. Type `cd` (Make sure you add the space after the cd)
 4. Drag and drop the folder that has the bot code onto the terminal
 5. Press the enter key
-6. Type `npm install`, press enter.
+6. Type `npm install`, press enter
-7. Congrats, everyting is now installed and raeady to run!
+7. Congrats, everyting is now installed and ready to run!

 ## Run
 1. Open index.js in a text editor